GoldpawsStuff/AzeriteUI4/README.md

 Work in progress.
 You probably have questions.
 I'll answer a few:

+- No, there won't be a garrison/order hall/covenant/dragon thingie button on the minimap.
+- Yes, you can middle-click the minimap to open the garrison/order hall/covenant/dragon thingie window.
 - Yes, I killed the EditMode on purpose.
 - Yes, the chat frames will be made movable in retail too.
 - Yes, I plan to make a config menu instead of these chat commands.